GeunhwaJeong/haneul-new/doc/src/learn/haneul-security.md

 ## Further reading

-If you are looking for an in-depth technical explanation of the computer science behind Haneul security, you may have a look at our white paper on [The Haneul Smart Contracts Platform](../../paper/haneul.pdf).
+If you are looking for an in-depth technical explanation of the computer science behind Haneul security, you may have a look at our white paper on the [Haneul Smart Contracts Platform](../../paper/haneul.pdf).